Clarity on scope

 I'll tell you.
 If what you need isn't what I do, I'll say so and point you in a better direction.
 No hard feelings.

-Not a sales pitch - just a conversation about where you are and whether the CLEAR framework fits.
-Fill out this short form and I'll reply within 2 business days.
+Not a sales pitch - just a conversation.
+If releases are slipping, tell me: team size, what's slipping, and what you've already tried.
+I'll reply within 2 business days.